 Even so the Noom app approaches these daily tasks in bite size chunks.
 Reading through the information and taking the quizzes each day takes maybe five minutes.
 That’s not a lot of time.

-My daughter told me that she just sets aside that time each morning before getting out of bed.
 I have started doing the Noom daily tasks as I’m enjoying my first cup of coffee.
-If you have a work commute when you might be catching up on Facebook, you could carve out five minutes for the daily Noom tasks.
+If you spend time in the morning catching up on Facebook, you could carve out those five minutes for the daily Noom tasks.

 Weighing in daily

 Another way that Noom keeps you on task is with a daily weigh in.
 How is this a Noom pro, you may be asking?
 Well, Noom wants you to get over what it calls “scanxiety” (or scale anxiety).
 Right up front it explains that you will be stepping on the scale each day.
 Period.
 Full stop.